vigevenoj/is-it-their-birthday/README.md

 * Accepts a name and a day of a month
 * Says "NO" if it is not the correct day of the month
 * Says "YES" if it is the correct day of the month (in Pacific time)
+* Exposes an API at /api/isitreallythough that returns a json {"answer": "YES"} or {"answer": "NO" }, because machines should be able to celebrate our birthdays.

 ## License